Kong/docs.konghq.com/app/_src/gateway/upgrade/blue-green.md

 {:.important}
 > **Important**: Support from Kong for upgrades using this strategy is limited.
 Though blue-green upgrades are supported, it is nearly impossible to fully cover all migration tests, because we have to cover all combinations, given the number of {{site.base_gateway}} versions, upgrade strategies, features adopted, and deployment modes.
+> If you must use this strategy, only use it to upgrade between patch versions.
 > <br><br>
 > In traditional mode, blue-green upgrades are available starting in 2.8.2.x.
 If you have a {{site.base_gateway}} 2.8.x version earlier than 2.8.2.x, upgrade to at least 2.8.2.0 before starting any upgrades to the 3.x series.